What does it really mean to get a complete roof replacement by Longhorn Roofing?

-Roofing over is a fast, but unreliable method that doesn’t fit with true roof replacement.
+Roofing over is a fast, but unreliable method that doesn’t fit with a true roof replacement.
 Shingles should be removed and replaced.
 Many older roofs will have cracked or peeling shingles.
 They may not be made from the strongest materials available today, either.

-2. All-New Roof Decking if Needed
+2. All-New Roof Decking, if Needed

 The roof decking is the layer that lies between the structural components of the home and the shingles.
 When homeowners do DIY roofing repairs, they often focus on the shingle layer.
 Due to harsh weather around Rock Round, though, decking damage accumulates over the years.